200WordRPG/200wordrpg.github.io/2016entries.md

 # 2016 Entries

-Here are the entries from the 2016 Challenge, listed in alphabetical order.
+All of the entries from the 2016 Challenge.
 Enjoy!

 <h2>
   {% for post in site.categories.2016 %}